Karlo-Hosting/JavaDemoBot/README.md

     }
 }
 ```
+<em>The main section will make the class executeable</em>

 27. Now put your cursor in the name of your class and press Alt + Paste and press enter to select the Constructor now should open a window
 where you click "Select None".
+<em>You will often have to import dependencies in your code, which you are doing like above.</em>
 28. Now put your cursor back into the body of main and type:
 ```java
 new DemoBot();